Get Email Updates

 What medical costs will the Fund partially reimburse?

 Plan participants who have basic coverage through GHI-CBP have an additional level of medical cost protection through the PSC-CUNY Welfare Fund extended medical benefit.
-The benefit is designed to provide a buffer against large medical expenses associated with out-of-network physicians and services that are not reimbursed in full by your basic GHI-CBP plan.
+The benefit is designed to provide a buffer against large medical expenses associated with non-hospital out-of-network physicians and services that are not reimbursed in full by your basic GHI-CBP plan.
 The program is administered by Administrative Services Only, Inc. (ASO).
 This extended medical benefit does not cover procedures that are not covered under the basic health plan, nor does it lift any frequency limitations.

 How does the deductible work?

 Expenses are considered after an annual deductible has been met.
 The amount of the deductible is determined by whether or not the participant has elected the GHI-CBP optional rider.
 If the participant has elected the rider, the deductible is $1,000 per person for the year, with a maximum of $2,000 for a family.
 If the participant has not elected the rider, the deductible is $4,000 per person for the year, with a maximum of $8,000 for a family.
 The amount that is applied to calculate the deductible is the total difference between the GHI-CBP allowance on covered services and the participant's payment to the provider for those services.